Answers To Common Bakersfield Bankruptcy Questions:

 Of course you will have to show that you have steady and sufficient income to make the payments.
 And the more of a down payment you provide the more likely they will be to give you the loan.

-Be aware though that they will still view you as risky and will likely charge a higher than average interest.
+Be aware though that they will still view you as risky and will likely charge a higher than average interest rate.
 Even with the high interest it may be worth it because not only will you have the car you need but it will help to rebuild your credit.

 And by the way, if you are currently behind on your car payments we can stop the repossession.